odriverobotics/ODrive/docs/encoders.md

 | B               | Hall B        |
 | Z               | Hall C        |

+To use hall effect encoders, the calibration sequence is different than incremental or absolute encoders.
+You must first run `AXIS_STATE_ENCODER_HALL_POLARITY_CALIBRATION` before `AXIS_STATE_ENCODER_OFFSET_CALIBRATION` The hall polarity calibration will automatically determine the order and polarity of the hall signals.
+When using `AXIS_STATE_FULL_CALIBRATION_SEQUENCE`, these steps are automatically used if the encoder is set to hall mode.

 ### Startup sequence notes
 The following are variables that MUST be set up for your encoder configuration.
 Your values will vary depending on your encoder: